osygroup/precious_devops_task/README.md

 The deployment.yaml file in the chart has liveness and readiness probes to validate the application’s health.
 Taken into account was the proper configuration of the application via the Helm chart as credentials details for the Azure Storage Blob Storage were stored in a secret.yaml file to prevent hard-coding of any credentials in the application's code.
 Credentials can further be managed properly using GitOps practices or credentials management services.

-Run the following commands to examine the chart for possible issues
+Run the below command to examine the chart for possible issues:
 ```
 helm lint pythonapp_chart
 ```
-Then run the below commands to package and prepare the chart for pushing to the Azure Storage Helm repository
+Then run the below commands to package and prepare the chart for pushing to the Azure Storage Helm repository:
 ```
 helm package pythonapp_chart

 helm repo index --url https://$storageAccountName.blob.core.windows.net/$containerName/ .
 ```
-The 'helm package' command will create a tgz packaging of the chart The 'helm repo index' command will create an index.yaml file in your working directory
+The 'helm package' command will create a tgz packaging of the chart.
+The 'helm repo index' command will create an index.yaml file in your working directory.

 Upload both files to the Azure Storage container (blob):
 ```